c0dejohn/c0dejohn/README.md

 ### Hi there 👋
 I'm a junior backend developer

+- 🌱 I’m currently learning ...django and nodejs
+- 👯 I’m looking to collaborate on ...projects like backend developer

 <!--
 **c0dejohn/c0dejohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.